Jim Branning: 1996–2011

-When Carol sees Dot and Jim have no photos of Billie, she accuses them of racism.
-Dot says she asked Billie for photos but was not given any, and tells Carol to leave, which she does after she sees Jim nod in agreement to Dot.
+When Carol sees Dot and Jim have no photos of Billie, she accuses them of racism, and calls Jim out for his racism towards Alan.
+Dot says she asked Billie for photos but was not given any, and tells Carol to leave.
 When Carol later arranges a family meal, she invites Jim and Dot to attend.
 Dot initially refuses, but later forgives her and states that Jim is still upset about Carol's accusations, so she attends alone.
 However, Carol shouts at Dot after a family argument, saying that she meant what she said to Jim.
 Carol then spends Jack's wedding day with Jim after they have reconciled.
 Jim later spends time in respite care after Dot fractures her wrist.
 In May 2011, she hires a carer, Marta Demboski (Magdalena Kurek), and asks her to help look after Jim when he returns, but sacks her when she think she has stolen money.
 Dot subsequently struggles to cope with Jim and is distressed by the constant noise of his buzzer.
 She tells Jim that she cannot cope and later asks Carol why she had to meet Jim "so near the end".
 Carol, Max and Jack help Dot to make the decision to put Jim into permanent care, and he is taken away in an ambulance.
+Jim outlives his eldest son, Derek (now Jamie Foreman), who dies from a heart attack on Christmas Day 2012.
 Carol visited Jim in January 2014 (however, only the hand of a stand-in was seen on screen).
 Dot herself visits Jim very regularly in the subsequent years.

 In April 2015, Carol receives the news that Jim has died after suffering a heart attack.
 Sonia informs Dot, who is in prison, awaiting trial for the murder of her son, Nick (John Altman).
-Carol also tells Patrick that Jim is dead, while Sonia tells Max.
-Max and Carol struggle with the fact they disliked their father for a large amount of his life and thus having to mourn for him.
+Max and Carol struggle with the fact they deeply resented their father for a large amount of his life and thus having to mourn for him.
 Dot initially refuses to attend the funeral, believing she was negligent of him in his last days and this is what led to his death.
 She eventually changes her mind and the Brannings hold Jim's funeral.
 Initially, Max delivers a eulogy.
 He begins to talk about Jim positively, but then starts to assassinate his character, mentioning the incident when he locked Max in a coffin and Jim leaving Carol's wedding to Alan.
+Max also mentions how Jim was so hated by his children that only he and Carol had bothered to attend his funeral.
 After declaring that he is glad that Jim is dead, Max storms out.
 Dot subsequently delivers a moving tribute to her husband and all the people at the funeral sing My Way.
 Jim is then laid to rest.